What are adaptogens?

 Do apaptogens have side effects?

 Adaptogens have an effect on numerous systems in the body, including hormones.
 As a result, these types of herbal products are typically not recommended for use while pregnant or breastfeeding, nor for anyone with hormone-related health issues.
 Adaptogenic herbs may also interact with a range of health issues.
-As with any natural product, it’s important to check with your health care practitioner before use, especially if you have pre-existing health concerns.
+As with any natural product, it’s important to check with your health care professional before use, especially if you have pre-existing health concerns.

 How are adaptogens beneficial to my health?